 Learning and trying is going to mean failing.
 No matter how well you focus and follow instructions, there are going to be times where you misunderstand an element or need time to train your hand to paint that way.
 That’s how learning works!
 Keep your expectations for yourself realistic.
 Congratulate yourself for the hard work and effort – it really is as much about the process as the result.

-I was very results focused when learning to paint miniatures, and as a result I experienced a lot of mental turmoil if I didn’t do well.
+I was very results focused when learning to paint miniatures, and as a consequence I experienced a lot of mental turmoil if I didn’t do well.
 This was discouraging and sometimes kept me away from practicing.
 (Who wants to do something that makes them feel bad about themselves?!)
 When I started to learn 2D art, I initially had a similar approach.
 It was frustrating, and I was not learning consistently.
 Eventually I came to a realization – I enjoyed being in the moment and drawing and painting, even if I hated what the picture looked like at the end of it.
 I was happier overall when I was drawing and painting regularly than when I wasn’t because of the zen moments of the process.
 I got value, even from the ‘failures’.
 I redefined success to be regular practice and sincere attempts to learn rather than what I thought of the end results on the paper.
 I have been able to study much more regularly and with a lot more pleasure than the results-focused approach I took to miniature painting.

 Take a Look at Me Now